 Considering that Apple launched the App Store 12 years ago, the majority of Generation Z, the age range of today’s college students, has likely never owned a mobile device without apps.
 Out of the now millions to choose from--2.6 million Android offerings and 2.2 million on iOS--according to Business of Apps’ 2019 count, surely there are a few that make staying on track with your studies and organized a little easier.
 Here are our picks for the top apps for college students.

 When Fall 2020 courses begin next week, all undergraduate courses will be offered on a semester calendar instead of a term calendar.

 What does this mean?
 Instead of having four 11-week terms (Fall, Winter, Spring, Summer), undergraduates will be taking courses over a traditional 16-week-long semester (Fall, Spring, and Summer).
 Each semester will be split into two sessions (for example, Fall I and Fall II).
 Students will have the opportunity to take a semester-long 16-week course, if they wish, in addition to their session coursework.

 With fear over the spread of COVID-19 sweeping the nation, many people have been affected in one way or another.
 In the recent weeks with news changing daily, we have heard a lot from both our current and prospective students asking if financial aid will be impacted.
 In hopes of easing some nerves, we have asked Michelle Doss, a financial planner for the Johnson & Wales College of Online Education, about the most common questions she has been receiving in hopes of giving our students some clarity.

-The Johnson & Wales University College of Online Education is pleased to announce our Summer Term dean's list for 2019.
+The Johnson & Wales University College of Online Education is pleased to announce our Winter Term dean's list for 2019-2020.
 Undergraduate students with a GPA of 3.40 or higher achieve dean's list status.
 Congratulations!